 - Cook four slices of bacon in a large stockpot.
 Remove bacon and mince.

-- Add in 3 cloves of garlic, minced, 1 onion, diced, 1 cup of ground chile pods (I used guajillo and ancho), 1 tablespoon cumin, 1 tablespoon salt and 8 cups of water.
+Add in 3 cloves of garlic, minced, 1 onion, diced, 1 cup of finely ground chile pods (I used guajillo and ancho).
+Grind pods in a blender or spice grinder until fine.
+Add 1 tablespoon cumin, 1 tablespoon salt and enough water to cover the beef.

 - Return bacon to the pot.

 - Simmer for 3 to 4 hours, stirring frequently, until cooked down and thickened.